Center for Jewish History NYC Logo

 October 19, 2025 Antisemitism, an American Tradition Book Launch at The Tree of Life, Pittsburgh, PA

-Join Pamela Nadell, an award-winning author and member of the Tree of Life Advisory Board, for the Pittsburgh book launch of Antisemitism, an American Tradition.
+October 19, 2025.
+The New York Times columnist Bret Stephens joins Pamela Nadell at The Tree of Life for the Pittsburgh book launch of Antisemitism, an American Tradition =.
 Tracing the long history of antisemitism in American history, Nadell shows the roots of the hatred that shattered Pittsburgh’s Jewish community and their neighbors.

 Mandell JCC of Greater Hartford image